Test ID: HSMWB Hepatosplenomegaly Panel, Blood

 Type I: 1 in 30,000 to 1 in 100,000 Types II/III: 1 in 100,000 |

-Phenotype: all types exhibit hepatosplenomegaly and hematological abnormalities.
-Type I: organomegaly, thrombocytopenia, and bone pain.
+Phenotype: All types exhibit hepatosplenomegaly and hematological abnormalities.
+Type I: Organomegaly, thrombocytopenia, and bone pain.
 Absence of neurologic symptoms.
-Types II/III: primary neurologic disease, developmental delay/regression, hepatosplenomegaly, lung disease.
-Patients with type II typically die by age 2-4.
-Patients with type 3 may have a less progressive phenotype and may survive into adulthood. |
+Types II/III: Primary neurologic disease, developmental delay/regression, hepatosplenomegaly, lung disease.
+Patients with type II typically die by 2 to 4 years of age.
+Patients with type III may have a less progressive phenotype and may survive into adulthood. |

 ||||